Sunday, 20 November 2016

 It's Halloween and what better way to celebrate than to travel deep in the psyche of H.R.
 Giger?
-Dark Seed 2 began development as soon as the first game hit store shelves and became a hit (it surprisingly won the prestigious Codie award in 1992 against the likes of King's Quest VI, Indiana Jones and the Fate of Atlantis and Ultima VII among others).
-The result such success is sequels and one finally reached store shelves in December of 1995...
+Dark Seed 2 began development as soon as the first game hit store shelves and became a hit (it surprisingly won the prestigious Codie award in 1992 against the more popular likes of King's Quest VI, Indiana Jones and the Fate of Atlantis and Ultima VII).
+The result of such a success is sequels and one was finally in December of 1995...

 Wednesday, 26 October 2016